emtenet/max-v-fuse-map/README.md

 ### `{lab(), ena1, off}`

-This turns off the LAB's enable line.
+This turns off the LAB's ena1 line.
 LC's are then continuously enabled.

 ### `{lab(), ena1, control_3_not_2}`

-This selects the LAB's enable (1) line from either:
+This selects the LAB's ena1 line from either:

  * a `0` bit selects control line 3
  * a `1` bit selects control line 2

 ### `{lab(), ena1, invert}`

-This inverts the LAB's enable (1) line.
+This inverts the LAB's ena1 line.

+### `{lab(), ena2, off}`

+This turns off the LAB's ena2 line.
+LC's are then continuously enabled.

+## `{lab(), ena2_s_load, control_0_not_1}`

+The LAB's ena2 & s-load lines share a common control source.

+When the LAB's ena2 / s-load line is selected from a control line.

+The specific control line selected is:

+ * a `0` bit selects 0,
+ * a `1` bit selects 1.

+## `{lab(), ena2_s_load, invert}`

+The LAB's ena2 & s-load lines share a common inversion.

+The LAB's ena2 / s-load line is inverted.

 ## `{lab(), a_clr, global#}`